 Avocado fries coated with Panko bread crumbs and baked until golden and crisp.
 Served with campfire sauce, they make a delicious appetizer everyone won’t be able to get enough of!

-Please allow me a few minutes to gosh over the ingenuity of these avocado fries.
+Please allow me a few minutes to gush over the ingenuity of these avocado fries.
 I just posted a chizza recipe on my other blog and I am still blown away by the many creative ways we play with our food.
 Oh.
 What’s a chizza?
 It’s a new menu item KFC rolled out in the Philippines last month as the craziest thing that happened to pizza and chicken.
-Simply and deliciously put, it’s a pizza with a chicken crust!
+Simply put, it’s a pizza with a chicken crust!

 I digress.
 You are here for the avocado fries.